Dr Arlene Sierra BA, BMus (Oberlin), MMus (Yale), DMA (Michigan, Ann Arbor)

 At undergraduate level and postgraduate taught levels, I teach modules on composition, orchestration and contemporary repertoire.

-I am currently working on a series of new scores to Maya Deren’s avant garde films from the 1940’s, including Meditation on Violence, Ritual in Transfigured Time, and At Land.
+In addition I am composing a series of new chamber scores to Maya Deren’s avant garde films from the 1940’s and 50’s, including Meditation on Violence, Ritual in Transfigured Time, Meshes of the Afternoon, Ensemble for Somnambulists, and At Land.